convox/convox/docs/reference/cli/sso.md

 ### Requirements
 Is necessary to configure the identity provider to add the `convoxID` that refers with the user id in the console.
 Also, is required to add this field in the token claim.
-Also, configure the callback endpoint in the customer application as `http://localhost:8090/authorization-code/callback`.
+Also, configure the callback endpoint in the customer application, for example, `http://localhost:8090/authorization-code/callback`.
+Port and the path can be customized by the customer.